Summer Fiscal Statement

 The Chancellor’s statement on 8 July included a number of eye-catching tax measures in response to the Covid pandemic:

-- for all employers – a ‘job retention bonus’ for keeping on furloughed employees until at least 31 January 2021 after the Coronavirus Job Retention Scheme (CJRS) ends on 31 October 2020.
+- For all employers – a ‘job retention bonus’ for keeping furloughed employees until at least 31 January 2021 after the Coronavirus Job Retention Scheme (CJRS) ends on 31 October 2020.

-- a temporary cut in the VAT rate for certain types of business from 20% to 5%.
+- A temporary cut in the VAT rate for certain types of businesses from 20% to 5%.

 All these measures, and some others that may be of more specialised interest such as grants for improving energy efficiency in houses, are set out in the document ‘A Plan for Jobs 2020’ – see www.gov.uk/government/publications/a-plan-for-jobs-documents.

 The job retention bonus gives employers an incentive to keep employees when the government-backed CJRS ends – it is winding down over the months to October 2020.
 The bonus will be a one-off payment of £1,000 to UK employers for every furloughed employee who remains continuously employed through the end of January 2021.
 Employees must earn above the Lower Earnings Limit (£520 per month) on average between the end of the CJRS and the end of January 2021.
 Payments will be made from February 2021.
 Further details about the scheme will be announced by the end of July.

 The Kickstart Scheme, traineeship and apprenticeship incentives are described in section 2.11 and subsequent paragraphs of the Plan for Jobs document.
 Employers who have existing training and apprenticeship schemes are most likely to be able to benefit from a range of proposals.

 Fiscal Statement Temporary VAT Cut